dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 These are still great skills to learn and maintain even six years after I learned them in 2017.
 Armed with them, I finally saw the magic of the modern data stack and what problems it could solve.
 It took my questionable little pipelines back in 2014 and made them gleam with a new shine (and reliability).
 I felt like what the cool kids call a **[10x data engineer](https://knowyourmeme.com/memes/10x-engineer)**.

 However, as my skills grew, so did the problems.
-Big Data soon turned into data swamps left and right across the clients I implemented data pipelines for using the above stack.
-The charm of using these great tools lost its shine, and my excitement gradually gave way to exhaustion.
+Big Data eventually turned into data swamps, the charm of using these great tools lost its shine, and my excitement gradually gave way to exhaustion.
 Not because they’re bad tools, but because the problem space of managing giant mounds of data required something data tools are still wrestling with today: scale and control.
 I kept looking for goldilocks projects to save/make money for companies.
 I wanted to build prestige in my career.
 But in practice, I was babysitting brittle data pipelines.
 To enable dozens of people was mind-numbing, much less hundreds of data analysts to all work elegantly together.

 I’m still juggling my messy data pipelines and wondering what’s signal vs. noise in how to evolve my skills.
 I feel like a .5x data engineer.
 It’s like taking 2 steps forward and 1 big step back.
 So my question becomes: